Anupam1223/codolytics/README.md

     Check if gitdataminer package exist in our main app folder(dashboard/app/app).
 If it does not have source code inside it then run `git submodule update --init --recursive`

+    To get the updated version of gitdataminer you need to run `git submodule update --remote backend/app/app/gitdataminer`

 2. Ask developer for env file which should be place adjacent to backend folder i.e just where the docker-compose.yml file is.